Furby: Revivals

-2012 revival

 On April 12, 2012, it was announced that Hasbro would be making a new line of Furbies.
 The new line was released in September 2012.
-As of December 2012 there were sixteen colors: Teal, white, black, purple, tangerine-tango, yellow, aqua, navy blue, plum, pink, pink/teal, orange/blue, black/pink, blue/yellow, teal/purple, and gray/teal.
+As of December 2012 there were sixteen colors: teal, white, black, purple, tangerine-tango, yellow, aqua, navy blue, plum, pink, pink/teal, orange/blue, black/pink, blue/yellow, teal/purple, and gray/teal.

 Furbies were one of the eleven toys named the top toys for Christmas 2013 by the Toy Retailers Association at the DreamToys Convention where they unveil their predictions for the most popular holiday toys annually.

 Types

-First generation (1998-2002)
+First generation (1998–2002)

-The main reason for their popularity was because of apparent "intelligence", reflected in their ability to develop language skills.
+The main reason for their popularity was because of apparent "intelligence", as reflected in their ability to develop language skills.

 Furbies can communicate with one another via an infrared port located between their eyes.
 Furbies start out speaking entirely "Furbish", a language with short words, simple syllables, and various other sounds.
 They are programmed, however, to speak less and less Furbish and more and more English as they "grow".
 According to the variant, it knew 9 languages (English, French, Spanish, German, Italian, Japanese, Swedish, Greek and Portuguese).

 There was a common misconception that they repeated words that were said around them.
 This belief most likely stemmed from the fact that it is possible to have the Furby say certain pre-programmed words or phrases more often by petting it whenever it said these words.
 As a result of this myth, several intelligence agencies banned them from their offices.

 A simple electric motor and a system of cams and gears close the Furby's eyes and mouth, raise its ears, and lift it off the ground in a faux display of mobility.

 The originals are popular with many hackers as they can be dissected and made to do interesting things.
 In particular, their advanced audio capabilities and various sensory interfaces make them popular with the circuit bending community.

+McDonald's Happy Meal toy Furby-Shelby was released in 2000 in the United Kingdom, there are 8 to collect in total (4 classic look and 4 clams).
+These toys can sing to each other via a sensor in their feet.